Golf Monthly - Golf Instruction, Tour News, Gear & Equipment Reviews

 Instruction

-How to check your swing path
+How to judge your lie in the rough

-Kevin Craggs demonstrates a simple drill that will help you check if…
+Playing well in the winter is a test of your golfing instincts.…

-Golf Monthly Top 25 coach Andrew Reynolds has some tips to help…
+Golf Monthly Top 25 coach Keith Wood explains how to use the…

-Golf Monthly Top 25 coach Paul Foston has some basic par 3…
+Golf Monthly Top 25 coach John Jacobs has some tips to help…

-Golf Monthly Top 25 coach Paul Foston has some about perfecting one…
+Golf Monthly Top 25 coach Barnet Puttick has some tips to help…

 Gear Reviews